AathreyaG/reactai-starter/solution.md

   - Supports filtering and sorting through query parameters.

 - **`PUT /catalog/:id`**:
-  - Updates catalog entries.
+  - Updates a catalog item identified by its unique ID.
-  - Expects a JSON body with the updated data.
+  - Expects a JSON body with the fields to be updated.
+  - Returns an appropriate response based on the outcome.

 - **`GET /catalog/download`**:
   - Generates a downloadable CSV file of the entire catalog.